 Mansfield Park is at the northern part of the Village west of Lake Shore Drive at Walker Street.
 It contains baseball diamonds and two football/soccer fields.
 The Massapequa State Park bicycle and jogging path goes through Mansfield Park as does a meandering stream.
 Motorized vehicles are prohibited and the natural setting provides residents with a peaceful sanctuary from the stress of daily living.

 All Village parks are closed at 8 p.m. or dusk, whichever is earlier.
-Anyone in the park after that hour without a permit or the park attendant’s permission is liable to arrest and a fine up to $100.
+Anyone in the park after that hour without a permit is liable to arrest and a fine up to $100.

 Also available to Village residents are the Town facilities at John Burns Park on Merrick Road.
 In addition to fields for organized sports, there are tennis and handball courts.
 Amateur adult baseball is a summer feature at Burns Park, as are visits by County and Town mobile units that feature concerts, shows and other entertainment.